Then you need a glass teapot with infuser. They are the best way to brew loose tea leaves.

 There are hundreds, even thousands, of glass teapots containing metal or mesh filters on the market.
 And most of them are not very good.

 Figuring out which ones are worth buying takes time.
 That’s why I did the research and reviewed and compared the best teapots on the market.
 Hopefully this post will help you find the perfect teapot for you.
+Note: if you’re just brewing tea for yourself, you might be better of with a tea infuser mug.

 Comparison Table of Glass Teapots with Strainer